 In 2013, al-Shabab fighters claimed responsibility for an attack on a Nairobi shopping mall that killed 67 people, and in 2015 the group killed 148 in an attack on a university in the city of Garissa.
 The latter was the deadliest attack in Kenya since the 1998 bombing of the U.S. embassy in Nairobi, in which more than two hundred people died.

-AMISOM plans to withdraw a thousand troops from Somalia in early 2019 as the first step in a gradual drawdown.
-But some experts caution that the Somali government could face collapse if AMISOM pulls out altogether.
+In late 2017, AMISOM withdrew a thousand troops as the first step in a gradual drawdown, and in 2019, the UN Security Council voted to cut another thousand troops, with plans to hand over security responsibilities to Somali forces by 2021.
+Some experts have cautioned that the Somali government could face collapse if AMISOM pulls out altogether.